BDC Hamburger Icon

 How to implement continuous performance management

-Continuous performance management incorporates real-time feedback while allocating short-term objectives and encouraging frequent developmental conversations with all employees.
-It removes the anxiety of annual performance reviews and other employee-manager interactions.
+Continuous performance management incorporates real-time feedback.
+While doing so, it allocates short-term objectives and encourages frequent developmental conversations with all employees.
+The practice removes the anxiety of annual performance reviews and other employee-manager interactions.

 This method is more effective in getting employee buy-in and helps managers create better performance improvement plans in the workplace.